-The Pillow is excited to welcome Marsha Parrilla of Danza Orgánica for a week long residency and community engagement event in Pittsfield, MA, where they will host a movement workshop and present a lecture/demonstration of Parrilla’s work Running in Stillness.
+Jacob’s Pillow recently welcomed Marsha Parrilla of Danza Orgánica for a week long residency and community engagement event in Pittsfield, MA, where they hosted a movement workshop and presented a lecture/demonstration of Parrilla’s work Running in Stillness.
 Marsha sat down with Pillow staff member Abigail Wood to talk about her company and their mission.

 I know this is your first time at the Pillow, and you are here in a few different capacities.
 What is it like being here for both a residency and to work with the community?
 How are both of those things important to your work?

 I am really excited to be doing both because my company does social justice-oriented work and working with the community is an integral part of the work that we do.
 I feel like this residency fulfills both branches of our mission: artistic creations with the performers and also working directly with the community.

 “it became stories about incarcerated women and daughters and family members of incarcerated parents.”